Josue-T/synapse_ynh/README.md

 ### Install for ARM arch (or slow arch)

-If you don't have a dh.pem file in `/etc/yunohost/certs/YOUR DOMAIN/dh.pem` you should built it befor to install the app because it could take a long time.
+For all slow or arm architecture it's recommended to build the dh file before the install to have quicker install.
-You could built it by this cmd : `sudo openssl dhparam -out /etc/yunohost/certs/YOUR DOMAIN/dh.pem 2048 > /dev/null`
+You could built it by this cmd : `mkdir -p /etc/matrix-synapse && openssl dhparam -out /etc/matrix-synapse/dh.pem 2048 > /dev/null`
 After that you can install it without problem.

 The package use a prebuild python virtualenvironnement.
 The binary are taken from this repos : https://github.com/Josue-T/synapse_python_build